bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib.md

 ## Lazy Evaluation and Fallback to Pandas

 Bodo DataFrame Library operates with lazy evaluation to allow query optimization, meaning operations are recorded into a query plan rather than executed immediately.
-Execution is automatically triggered only when results are actually needed, such as when displaying the first 5 rows in a DataFrame with `print(df.head(5))`.
+Execution is automatically triggered only when results are actually needed, such as when displaying a DataFrame `df` with `print(df)`.

 If the user code encounters an unsupported Pandas API or an unsupported parameter, Bodo DataFrame library gracefully falls back to native Pandas.
-When this happens, the query plan is immediately executed, the resulting data is collected onto a single core and converted to a Pandas DataFrame, and further operations proceed using Pandas.
+When this happens, the current query plan of the DataFrame is immediately executed, the resulting data is collected onto a single core and converted to a Pandas DataFrame, and further operations proceed using Pandas.

 !!! warning
     Fallback to Pandas may lead to degraded performance and increase the risk of out-of-memory (OOM) errors, especially for large datasets.